studoverse/campus-qr/README.md

 * **External identity management**: SSO, LDAP (using JNDI) and OAuth2 are supported by Ktor authentication packages.
 * **Logging**: Optional User-Agent and IP address logging for auditing.
 (Disabled by default - privacy by default)
 * **API Access**: A *shared key* can be optionally defined to grant admin access to external services.
+* **E-Mail restriction**: Definition which e-mail addresses can be entered on check-in to force university email addresses.

 ## Managed hosting features
 Campus QR can be hosted by the university itself or by [Studo](https://studo.com).
 When hosted by Studo, the following hosting features are available per default: